cyrillefrancois/openlca2bw/README.md

 To create a all new brightway project you need to export from OpenLCA all the flows, the processes, the LCIA methods and properties (unit, flows properties and locations)

 Others options are available in this function:
-- path_zip: string -> the complete path to your zip file
+- path_zip: string -> the complete path to your zip file or to the directory with all extrated folders.
 - project_name: string -> the name of the brightway project that will contain your openlca database
 - overwrite: boolean -> True to overwrite an existing brightway project with the same name
 - nonuser_db_name: string -> the name of the brightway database that will contain the nonuser database (processes that are not specified in the user_databases folders)